owtf/user-docs/usage/sessions.rst

 Using Sessions
 ==============

-Inorder to keep things simple and seperate, OWTF provides support for sessions.
+In order to keep things simple and separate, OWTF provides support for sessions.
 A session is your classification of targets.
 You can have same target in multiple sessions.

 .. image:: /images/owtf_session_manager.png